 - Wasteland – 6v6

-- Resort – Ground War, Invasion
+- Levin Resort – Ground War, Invasion

-- Military Base – Ground War, Invasion
+- Orlov Military Base – Ground War, Invasion

-- Industrial Belt – Ground War, Invasion
+- Popov Power – Ground War, Invasion

-- Launch Facility – War
+- Operation: Spearhead – War

 If you’ve played older Call of Duty games, then you might recognise the bulk of these.
-That’s right, at launch MW3 (2023) will feature remasters of every original MW2 (2009) map.
-Yes, that includes fan favorites like Estate, Favela, Highrise, Rust, and Terminal.
+That’s because, at launch, MW3 (2023) features remasters of every original MW2 (2009) map.
+Yes, that includes beloved maps like Estate, Favela, Highrise, Rust, and Terminal.
+As a result, this is likely the closest fans get to a full MW2 (2009) remaster, given all the base game maps will be returning as the launch MW3 maps.

 Keep reading to find out more about the Call of Duty MW3 maps in the 2023 game, including any differences between the remastered maps.
 We’ve included comparisons between the remasters and the originals where possible too.